Alex Tayo Akande: Tai Chung

-Akande once again returned to Tai Chung and played a full season for the team in season 2010-11.
+Akande once again returned to Tai Chung and played a full season for the team in the 2010–11 season.
 His 3 goals in 19 matches were not enough to save Tai Chung from relegation.

 Rangers and Hong Kong Sapling

 Akande's 4th season in Hong Kong began with joining Rangers.
-He was loaned to Hong Kong Sapling, a development team formed by the Hong Kong Football Association, in the mid-season after a slow start at Biu Chun Rangers.
+He was loaned to Hong Kong Sapling, a development team formed by the Hong Kong Football Association, in the mid-season after a slow start at Rangers.

 Akande found his scoring touch soon after joining Hong Kong Sapling, where he scored 9 goals in 12 matches.
-However the Hong Kong F.A. decided not to continue running Hong Kong Sapling after the team failed to avoid relegation.
+However the HKFA decided not to continue running Hong Kong Sapling after the team failed to avoid relegation.
 As a result, Hong Kong Sapling were disbanded after the season.

 Tai Po

-Akande joined another Hong Kong First Division club Tai Po in season 2012-13, in which he played one of his best seasons in his career.
-He scored 5 goals including a hat-trick against Tuen Mun in the quarter-final for the 2012-13 Senior Shield that contributed the team's first ever title-triumph in the tournament.
+Akande joined another Hong Kong First Division club Tai Po in the 2012–13 season, in which he played one of his best seasons in his career.
+He scored 5 goals including a hat-trick against Tuen Mun in the quarter-final for the 2012–13 Senior Shield that contributed the team's first ever title-triumph in the tournament.
 He finished the season with a tally of 19 goals in all competitions.

 His performance also earned him a place in the Hong Kong League XI for the 2013 Lunar New Year Cup where he played against Busan I'Park from Korea and Muangthong United from Thailand in this annual International tournament.

 However, despite his prolific performance up front, the team's vulnerable defense cost them the place in the top-tier league.
 Tai Po were involved in a relegation battle-turmoil in which totally 6 teams were fighting to avoid relegation on the final day of the league.
 He opened the score for Tai Po in a huge battle against Yokohama FC Hong Kong, another team in this turmoil.
 Yet Tai Po conceded a heart-breaking final-second goal which cancelled their lead and sent them to relegation dramatically.